 The Decision to Self-Identify

 The decision to self-identify and request reasonable accommodations is highly personal.
-SCC welcomes current and prospective students to discuss their disability, documentation, possible accommodations, and concerns with Disability Services staff.
+SCC welcomes current and prospective students to discuss their disability, documentation, possible accommodations, and concerns with the Accommodations Resource Advisor.
 If you have a disability, there is no requirement that you

 disclose your disability at any time; but in order to receive accommodations in college you must self- identify.
 The decision not to self-identify is understood and respected.